deviousname/SusBot4/README.md

     Image Paster:

-  First you need to select the area you want to copy, and it will only copy pixelplace colors.
+  First you need to select the area you want to copy.
+It can copy any colors and convert to Pixelplace palette.

   It will not copy colors you have put in your color filter.
 This allows transparency effects.